Sunday, December 15, 2013

 The service was good and attentive, and, it must be noted, there were attractive young men on staff there.
 That never hurts.

 For many years after I moved to New Zealand, there was an Italian restaurant in Birkenhead.
-Before I got a chance to go there, they closed and a Japanese restaurant opened in the location (I did try that and didn’t think it was very good).
+Before I got a chance to go there, they closed and a Japanese restaurant opened in the location (I did try the Japanese restaurant and didn’t think it was very good—and I like Japanese food a lot!).
 While I like Italian food, I seldom think of going out for it (which is why I never got to the former Italian restaurant).

 Birkenhead has a growing selection of restautants and cafes serving all sorts of different kinds of food from all sorts of ethnicities (there’s even a nice tapas restaurant with food that defies easy categorisation).
 This is a good thing, in my opinion.